geekyclarkey/homeassistant/cameras.md

 # Camera Models and URLs

 Here is a list of IP cameras with their stream and still image URLs that I have managed to get working in Homeasistant.
+[Here](https://www.ispyconnect.com/sources.aspx) is an amazing website with a huge database of stream and still image urls for thousands of cameras.

 ```